TauferLab/SOMOSPIE/README.md

 This Jupyter Notebook is a result of a collaboration between computer scientists of the Global Computing Laboratory at the Universtiy of Tennessee, Knoxville and soil scientists at the University of Delware (funded by NSF awards #1724843 and #1854312).

-This repository contains a suite of tools for tprocessing spatial environmental data, generating fine-grained soil moisture predictions with machine-learning techniques, and analyzing these predictions.
+This repository contains a suite of tools for processing spatial environmental data, generating fine-grained soil moisture predictions with machine-learning techniques, and analyzing these predictions.
 The core components of this tool suite are as follows.
 * The SOMOSPIE framework with the next stages:
   1. Preprocessing
   2. Modeling: ML models